 – Rep. Adam Schiff

-Improving Access to College and Higher Education
+Affordable and Accessible Higher Education

-Making Early Childhood Education A Reality For All
+Making Early Childhood Education a Reality for All

 Strengthening K-12 Education

-In an effort to combat bullying in schools, Schiff is a co-sponsor of the Safe Schools Improvement Act, which would require school districts to have clear anti-bullying and anti-harassment policies.
-The Safe Schools Improvement Act would also require the reporting of the number and nature of bullying incidents for each school annually so that parents can be better informed about the frequency of such episodes in their child’s school.
-Schiff is also a co-sponsor of the Student Non-Discrimination Act, which would prohibit a school from discriminating against a student based on their sexual orientation or gender identity.
+In an effort to combat bullying in schools, Adam is a co-sponsor of the Safe Schools Improvement Act, which would require school districts to have clear anti-bullying and anti-harassment policies.
+The Safe Schools Improvement Act would also require the reporting of the number and nature of bullying incidents for each school annually, so that parents can be better informed about the frequency of such episodes in their child’s school.
+Adam is also a co-sponsor of the Student Non-Discrimination Act, which would prohibit a school from discriminating against a student based on their sexual orientation or gender identity.
 Combined, these two bills would go a long way towards ensuring that all students feel safe in our schools.

 Our students' success will determine our future, and it is up to us to ensure that every student has access to an environment that allows them to reach their full potential.
 Schiff is a proud cosponsor of the Mental Health in Schools Act, which would increase funding for and expand the scope of the "Safe Schools-Healthy Students" program in order to provide access to more comprehensive school-based mental health services.
 It would also provide staff development for school and community service personnel, as well as training for children with mental health disorders, their parents, siblings, other family members, and concerned members of the community.

 Finally, Adam is a strong supporter of efforts to decrease gun violence in our communities, including schools.
 The trauma that generations of students have faced due to gun violence in the halls of our nation’s schools must end.
 He will continue to advocate for comprehensive, commonsense measures to decrease gun violence, which have been opposed by Republicans in Congress and gun organizations like the National Rifle Association.